a-akhtar/hugo-blog-example/content/post/first-post.md

 # Hello

 Welcome to my new blog.
 Please come back at some other time when the website is ready.
+Lets write some thing up.